Old Norse is the language which was spoken by the Vikings living in Norway, Sweden, Denmark, Iceland, and the Faroe Islands between 800-1350 AD.

 As seen in the list, many of the words in Old Norse end with a consonant followed by an ‘r’.
 This is not the case in Norwegian, as almost every word ending with an ‘r’ is preceded by either a vowel or another ‘r.’

-Even though Norwegian is a child of Old Norse, the influence of Low German and other European languages has evolved it into a completely different language.
+Although Norwegian is a language which originates from Old Norse, the influence of Low German and other European languages has evolved it into a completely different language.
+(Related article: a comparison of Norwegian and German)

-While there are some similarities, the fact that Norwegians and Icelanders struggle to understand each other tells us that Old Norse and Norwegian have become two different languages.
+While Norwegian and Old Norse share some similar vocabulary words, the fact that Norwegians and Icelanders struggle to understand each other tells us that Old Norse and Norwegian have become two different languages.
+(Related article: a comparison of Norwegian and Icelandic)